 By 2050, the global population will reach 9 to 10 billion.
 To feed that many people, Norman Borlaug, father of the modern Green Revolution, estimated that we would need to produce the same amount of food in the next 40 years that we have produced in the last 10,000 years.1 So maintaining a sustainable food supply is critical.
 While FTB historically represents only 8 to 9 percent of the total ground beef supply, without it we would need an additional 1.5 million cattle each year to make up the difference, forcing us to rely heavily on imports.

 Explore the world without FTB: Watch our video and see what it would take to replace this critical food source.

 Because the use of FTB helps maximize the amount of lean beef we can collect from each animal for human food, it is a key element in keeping beef prices stable.
 Without FTB, consumers would pay 5 to 10 percent more for their ground beef.
 In addition, prices would likely increase for all beef, as more of the overall beef supply would need to be used for ground beef production.
 With nearly one in five American families struggling to put food on the table due to rising food prices and economic challenges, those higher prices could have an enormous impact on many families.

 It's important that you understand how critical FTB is to beef production, both now and in the future.
 It's respectful of the animals we use for our food and eliminates waste.
 And in today's world, where hunger is so common, waste is more than unjustified.
 It's just plain wrong.

 The proven process used to produce FTB is simple, and has been in use for decades.
-In fact, during a September/October 2012 study conducted by 21st Sensory, Inc., a representative sample of primary U.S. grocery shoppers favored the taste, tenderness and texture of FTB ground beef over non-FTB product.
+In fact, during a recent study, a representative sample of primary U.S. grocery shoppers favored the taste, tenderness and texture of FTB ground beef over non-FTB product.